AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DUI Laws

-If you get a DUI in Illinois, it will stay on your record for five years, with a six-month license suspension for the first offense and a mandatory interlock.
-If your blood alcohol concentration was 0.16 percent or higher, you could face even more punishments.
+If you get a DUI in Illinois, it will stay on your record permanently, with a one-year license suspension for the first offense and a registration suspension.
+If your blood alcohol concentration was 0.16 percent or higher, you could face even more punishments, like a minimum fine of $500 and at least 100 hours of community service.

 Seat Belt Laws

-No matter what seat you’re in, seat belts are mandatory for those 16 and older in Illinois, with the law under primary enforcement.
+No matter what seat you’re in, seat belts are mandatory for those age eight and older in Illinois, with the law under primary enforcement.
+Those under age eight must be in child restraint systems.
 That means police can pull you over merely for someone in your car not wearing their seat belt, with no other traffic violations necessary.

 Distracted Driving Laws